-When someone’s loved one has died, one simple thing you can always do which offers so much comfort is allowing, even asking, the grieving person to talk about their loved one if they so choose.
+When someone’s loved one has died, one simple thing you can always do which offers so much comfort is allowing the grieving person to talk about their loved one, if they so choose of course.

 I don’t know exactly why it is, but many people have the mistaken notion that if we don’t talk about something or someone, maybe we won’t think about it/them quite so much.
 This is so not true.